alexfernandez/alexfernandez.github.io/2025/on-art.md

 ## Arts and Techniques

-The purpose of many works of art across history has been simply to be a vehicle so artists can show their craft.
+Speaking about purpose: the intention of many works of art across history has been simply to be a vehicle so artists can show their craft.
 In painting this often goes under the guise of depicting reality.
 "Look what awesome drawings I can make", Raffaello seems to be saying to Albrecht Durer in this stunning study of two male figures.